teehee08/Crop-Recommender-System/README.md

 ### 5.3 Anomaly detection & Data Cleaning
 As Previously Detected, there is no anomaly in each class of label (crop).
 There is also no missing values.

-### 5.4 Seperation of test and train set
+### 5.4 Separation of test and train set
-In the seperation of test and train set, we will use a 70/30 split.
+In the separation of test and train set, we will use a 70/30 split.
 Additionally, we will utilise stratified sampling methods.

 Stratified random sampling ensure that for each class of label (crop), 70% will be used in training.
 If stratified is not used, 70% of datapoints will will be chosen from the entire dataset.
 This could lead to imbalance selection for each label.